nicolaei/master/docs/thesis/source/05_implementation.md

 and manipulate wireless devices and their configuration [@iw], to initiate and gather information about the scans.

-To see how performat the scanning algorithms were, multiple scans were conducted over the course of a few hours.
-Discovered access points with less than 2 results have been discarded as these were typically mobile access-points that passed by the measuring environment.
+To see how performant the scanning algorithms were, multiple scans were conducted over the course of a few hours.
+Discovered access points with less than two discoveries over the total scanning period  have been discarded as these were typically mobile access-points that passed by the measuring environment.

 Methodic problems